 Chemex themselves recommend one heaping tablespoon for 5 ounces of coffee, which means 8 heaping tablespoons or 4 heaping coffee scoops per 40 ounces of water.
 At the end of the day, I actually preferred 3 coffee scoops with a full kettle of water.
 Remember though, I’m a coffee novice who doesn’t like my coffee overly strong.

 There’s always talk of over extraction or under extraction when you start to alter coffee measurements, but really, it’s all about personal preference and taste.
 Each person is unique (genetically) in our ability to taste, particularly when it comes to bitter compounds.
 So tinker around with ratios until you find what works for you.

-I recommend watching my Chemex brewing video at the top of this post.
+I recommend watching my Chemex brewing video in the recipe card below.
 But if you prefer step-by-step instructions, I’ve got those for you as well.
 Remember, it may take you one or two tries to get comfy brewing with your Chemex, but after that, you’ll be golden.
 Promise.

 How do you clean a Chemex?

 After you brew your coffee, just rinse it out with warm water and a few drops of liquid soap.
 I don’t even remove the handle for this.
 Then turn it upside down to dry.
 This is how I wash my Chemex 90% of the time.